-Challenge your students with these extension activities once you have completed the Hold a referendum classroom activity.
+Challenge your students with these extension activities once you have completed the Make a law: House of Representatives classroom activity.

 After your bill has passed the House of Representatives, you may like to:

 Another option is to debate amendments—changes—to the bill.

 Amendments – Changing the bill

 During a debate on the bill, your students may have suggested some changes to the bill.
 These are called amendments, and are often used in the Parliament when members want to improve a bill.
 If you would like your students to debate an amendment follow these instructions.